3 Quick Steps to Capture Lessons Learned in Project Management

 Recognizing effective strategies, techniques, or team dynamics contributing to the project’s success is crucial for establishing a framework of best practices.

-What didn’t go so well and what can we learn from that?
+What didn’t go so well, and what can we learn from that?

 Understanding the root causes of setbacks or inefficiencies is essential for continuous improvement.
-This introspection helps avoid similar pitfalls in future projects and refine processes and strategies.

 What should we do to improve our next project?